javedh-dev/sshbuddy/docs/keyboard-shortcuts.md

 **Duplicate for Similar Hosts**: When adding multiple hosts with similar configurations, use `c` to duplicate an existing host and modify the copy.
 This saves time compared to filling out the form from scratch.

 **Read-Only Indicators**: Hosts from SSH config and Termix can't be edited or deleted through SSHBuddy.
 The `e` and `d` keys only work on manually added hosts.

+**Favorites**: Press `f` to mark a host as favorite.
+Favorited hosts are shown with a filled heart (❤) icon beside the source indicator and automatically sorted to the top of the list.
+This works for hosts from all sources (manual, SSH config, and Termix).